michael-wall/commerce-selected-order/README.md

 4. In Browser A visit the Commerce Site and confirm the correct commerce order ID from step 1 is applied.

 ## Notes ##
-- The currencyCode is stored in configuration and I tested locally with USD as it was the default.
+- The currencyCode is stored in configuration as it is needed when creating a new Commerce Order and I tested locally with USD as it was the default.
+Additional logic may be required to determine the correct currency dynamically to avoid storing it as a Configuration setting.